Azadehhatef/comit-react/lessons/10-css-selectors/readme.md

 Nice!
 Our websites are starting to get some color to them.

 `style=""` attributes are great, they let us add style directly to an element.
 But what if we took our last example and said we wanted to have all of the paragraphs to have a `font-size` of 18px.
-Well, we'd have to go back to _every_ `<p>` tag and update its style to contain `font-size: 18px`.
+Well, we'd have to go back to _every_ ` ` tag and update its style to contain `font-size: 18px`.

 Pretty inconvenient, right?